digitalneoplasm/ExamGenerator/README.md

 ### Sharing and Unsharing

 You may share the exam with the class for a given amount of time, or until explicitly unshared.
 When the share expires students will see a message which says something like "Your access has expired.
 Reload this document to gain access.
 If you still don't have access, contact the document owner."
+By default, the program shares with the entire class, but you may choose to share with only students in a list, or all students except some in a list.